 As with most hotel rewards programs, the most valuable way to use your points is for award nights.
 However, the program offers a handful of other redemption options if you want more flexibility.

 Book Marriott Stays

-The Balance has found that Marriott Bonvoy points are worth an average of 1.11 cents apiece when you use them to book hotel stays.
+The Balance has found that Marriott Bonvoy points are worth an average of 1.05 cents each when you use them to book hotel stays.
 The cost of a hotel night can vary based on its category and when you’re traveling.
 Marriott’s award chart includes these numbers for reference: